SimonLeitl/FyF/documentation/UC/UCS-save favorite farmshop.md

 # 1. Analyze Acceleration Behavior

-A registered user who spent time at an farm shop or bought something there can evaluate this shop.
+A registered user can save his favorite farmshops to a list of favorites.

 ## 1.2 Screenshots